viezel/napp.alloy.adapter.restsql/README.md

 				"collection_name" : "modelname",
 				"idAttribute" : "id",

-				// delete all models on fetch
-				"deleteAllOnFetch": true,

 				// optimise the amount of data transfer from remote server to app "addModifedToUrl": true,
 				"lastModifiedColumn": "modified"